This Post contains affiliate links which earn a small commission, which helps to pay for the site. It does not raise any prices.

 This year I made pumpkin cheesecake bars and didn’t do a side crust, only a bottom.
 I loved it.
 You can head over there for that recipe, where I crushed some pecans in the pie dough and I love it.

-I used this rectangular tart pan, for both recipes, but a square tart pan or square baking dish would work, if you plan on cutting them into squares.
+I used this rectangular tart pan, for this recipe, but a square tart pan or square baking dish would work, if you plan on cutting them into squares.

 - This recipes contains Amazon affiliate inks, which earn a small commission.